 While citrus trees have always been popular in areas where they thrive, lately they have also become popular in colder climates.
 For citrus owners in warm, humid climates, citrus tree watering is not something they often need to think about.
-But in cooler or drier climates, watering can be a tricky thing.
+In cooler or drier climates, however, watering can be a tricky thing.
 Let’s take a look at the water requirements for citrus trees.

 Water Requirements for Citrus Trees

 Watering your lemon trees or other citrus trees is tricky.
 Too little water and the tree will die.
 Too much and the tree will die.
 This can leave even an experienced gardener asking, “How often do I water a citrus tree?”

 With ground-planted citrus trees, watering should happen about once a week, whether from rainfall or manually.
 Be sure the area has excellent drainage and that you soak the ground deeply at each watering.
 If the drainage is poor, the tree will get too much water.
 If the tree is not watered deeply, it will not have enough water for the week.

 Citrus tree watering should be done evenly.
 Never let a citrus tree dry out completely for more than a day.

 If a citrus tree is allowed to dry out for more than a day, you won’t see the damage until you water it again, which may cause confusion.
 A citrus tree that has been left dry will lose leaves when watered.
 The longer the citrus tree is left in dry soil, the more leaves it will lose when you water it.
 This is confusing because most plants lose leaves when they dry out.
 Citrus trees lose leaves after you water them once they have dried out.

 If your citrus tree is getting too much water, meaning that the drainage is poor, the leaves will yellow and then fall off.